Senior RabbiAnnie Tucker

 Rabbi Tucker serves on the Executive Council and Joint Placement Commission of the Rabbinical Assembly and on the JTS Alumni Advisory Board.

-My mission is to meet people where they are and to walk alongside others as they develop their Jewish lives.
-I use a participatory style of prayer and music that brings people together and makes Judaism accessible to people from different backgrounds.
-I love empowering others to lead davening and read Torah or Haftarah.
-At my core, I am an educator and a lifelong learner.
-I believe in whole-family education, and I am passionate about working with B’nai Mitzvah and teens because my most formative Jewish experiences were during my teenage years.
-It is a blessing to serve as a source of spiritual support for individuals and families in both their happiest and toughest moments.
+Cantor, Rabbi Shoshi Levin Goldberg’s mission is to meet people where they are and to walk alongside others as they develop their Jewish lives.
+She uses a participatory style of prayer and music that brings people together and makes Judaism accessible to people from different backgrounds.
+Cantor, Rabbi Levin Goldberg loves empowering others to lead davening and read Torah or Haftarah.
+At her core, she is an educator, lifelong learner, and believes in whole-family education.
+She is passionate about working with B’nai Mitzvah and teens because her most formative Jewish experiences were during her teenage years.
+She feels it is a blessing to serve as a source of spiritual support for individuals and families in both their happiest and toughest moments.

-Cantor Shoshi Levin Goldberg has a Masters degree in Sacred Music from the Jewish Theological Seminary and will be ordained as a rabbi this May.
-In addition to Shabbat, hagim and other hazzan responsibilities, she is actively involved in assisting with our schools, youth and b’nai mitzvah families.
-She has had a wide range of cantorial and educational experience including at B’nai Jeshurun, Shaare Zedek, Mechon Hadar, Camp Ramah Nyack and Westchester Jewish Center.
+Cantor, Rabbi Levin Goldberg has a Masters degree in Sacred Music from the Jewish Theological Seminary and was ordained as a rabbi in May 2020.
+In addition to Shabbat, hagim, and other hazzan responsibilities, she is actively involved in assisting with our schools, youth, and b’nai mitzvah families.
+She has had a wide range of cantorial and educational experience including at B’nai Jeshurun, Shaare Zedek, Mechon Hadar, Camp Ramah Nyack, and Westchester Jewish Center.

 Currently, Rabbi Tucker is a Senior Fellow at the Shalom Hartman Institute of North America.
 He is the author of numerous articles on a wide range of subjects in Jewish thought, and published a translation with commentary (entitled “Heavenly Torah”) on Rabbi Abraham Joshua Heschel’s major three-volume Hebrew work on rabbinic theology.
 In 2018, Rabbi Tucker published a commentary on Pirkei Avot, in collaboration with Rabbi Tamar Elad Appelbaum, titled Pirkei Avot Lev Shalem: The Wisdom of Our Sages, edited by Martin S. Cohen.